bbauska/HTML5-webdev/html-basics.md

 | Capacity (per domain) | 4kb        | 5MB            | 5MB              |
 | Accessibility  | Any window        | Any window     | Same tab         |

 *Note: If the user decides to clear browsing data via whatever mechanism provided by the browser, this will clear out any `cookie`, `localStorage`, or `sessionStorage` stored.
-It\'s important to keep this in mind when designing for local persistance, especially when comparing to alternatives such as server side storing in a database or similar (which of course will persist despite user actions).*
+It&apos;s important to keep this in mind when designing for local persistance, especially when comparing to alternatives such as server side storing in a database or similar (which of course will persist despite user actions).*

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>